 Tom Steyer ends campaign after Biden wins South Carolina primary

-Billionaire and environmental activist Tom Steyer is ending his presidential bid, his campaign told Fox News Saturday, after what appears to be a third-place finish in South Carolina's Democratic presidential primary.
+Billionaire and environmental activist Tom Steyer ended his presidential bid on Saturday, after what appears to be a third-place finish in South Carolina's Democratic presidential primary.

+Steyer made the official announcement during his post-primary rally in South Carolina and told voters he no longer sees a viable path forward to winning the White House.

+"We were disappointed with where we came out.
+I think we got one or two delegates from congressional districts, which I thank South Carolina for," he said.
+"But I said if I didn't see a path to winning, that I'd suspend my campaign.
+And honestly, I can't see a path where I can win the presidency."

 IN SOUTH CAROLINA, PUMPED-UP STEYER SAYS HE'S READY TO 'RUN THROUGH THE TAPE'

-A second aide confirmed the decision ahead of an address to supporters.
+"Every Democrat is a million times better than Trump," he added.
+"Trump is a disaster...
+Lindsey Graham's a disaster.
+He's a disaster for the people here"

 The move came shortly after former Vice President Joe Biden won the South Carolina Democratic presidential primary.
-Fox News projected Sen. Bernie Sanders would finish in second place, with Steyer currently in third.
+Fox News projected Sen. Bernie Sanders will finish in second place, with Steyer currently in third.

-Steyer has put much of his energy into a good performance in the Palmetto state.
+Steyer, who reportedly spent over $250 million on his campaign, has put much of his energy into a good performance in the Palmetto State.
 He had told supporters and volunteers gathered at his South Carolina campaign headquarters on Saturday that “there is an old saying when you run a race, which is that you don’t run to the end, you run through the tape.
 And that is exactly where we are today.”

 Steyer had a string of lackluster single-digit finishes this month in the Iowa caucuses, the New Hampshire primary, and the Nevada caucuses.
-But he has been heavily courting black voters and was optimistic things will be different Saturday in South Carolina, where African Americans were expected to make up roughly 60 percent of the Democratic presidential primary electorate.
+But he has been heavily courting black voters and was optimistic things would be different Saturday in South Carolina, where African Americans were expected to make up roughly 60 percent of the Democratic presidential primary electorate.

 CLICK HERE TO GET THE FOX NEWS APP